Aras1703/facebook-landing-page-automation-testing/README.md

 # facebook-landing-page-automation-testing

 gotta learn something new...
-and this is my first automation testing, TADAAA !!!
+and this is my first automation testing